Specy/specy-app/src/posts/being-a-psychologist-to-your-overthinking-llm.md

 - Get 10 chapters at a time and ask the LLM to classify them by generating "questions"

 Now an important step in our pipeline is that there *should* **not** be duplicate questions.
-Imagine we are uploading a part of another book about frontend, which also has a part that talks about HTML.
+Imagine we are uploading a part of another book about frontend development, which also has a part that talks about HTML.
 Similar questions as those mentioned before will be generated, but we don't want to save two topics that talk about the same thing, so we added another step to the pipeline:

 Once the questions are generated, we get a few existing similar questions (using similarity search) and we ask the AI "Out of those new questions, which are duplicated and which do not already exist?".